What Is Ease?

 What is Ease?

 We can define it as "how true to the measurement is the fit of the garment".
 Negative ease means that the finished garment will measure LESS THAN the measurement given.
-For instance, if your head measures 22", you will want to knit it with and inch or so of "negative ease", say 20", so that it will fit tghtly.
+For instance, if your head measures 22", you will want to knit a hat with an inch or so of "negative ease", say 20", so that it will fit tghtly.
 Possitive ease means that inches are added to the stated measurements so that the garment will fit comfortably.
 If your bust measures 36", and you were to knit a sweater with no ease, the sweater would be tight, fitting exactly to your size.

 Ease Defined by Designers